nikitavoloboev/data/README.md

 The content being markdown files [found here](https://github.com/nikitavoloboev/knowledge/tree/main/docs), which after every commit to the [GitHub repo](https://github.com/nikitavoloboev/knowledge) builds the website using [Docusaurus](tools/docusaurus.md) and publishes it to [wiki.nikiv.dev](https://wiki.nikiv.dev) from which you are likely reading this page.

 The way I structure each page often looks the same and follows a structure.
 The sidebar you see on the left is sorted alphabetically.
 It's nested too.
-Many top level folders are nested quite deep too.
-For example take [programming languages](https://wiki.nikiv.dev/programming-languages/), it's top level folder (you can see [all the folders and the structure of them here](https://github.com/nikitavoloboev/knowledge/blob/main/SUMMARY.md)).
+Many top level folders are nested quite deep.
+For example take [programming languages](https://wiki.nikiv.dev/programming-languages/), it's top level folder (you can see [all the folders and structure of them here](https://github.com/nikitavoloboev/knowledge/blob/main/SUMMARY.md)).
 All of these pages are part of programming languages:

 ![](https://i.imgur.com/wBj77ch.png)